rafaelacirino/profile/README.md

   Presently I am a graduate student at the Specialization of Analytics and Business Intelligence at Pontifical Catholic University of Minas Gerais – PUCMG, Brazil.
 As a Computer Engineering student, my focus nowadays is on Data Analysis and Machine Learning.

   I am an enthusiast learner of all areas of the computer field and I am also fond of learning new languages and new cultures.
-I can speak with ease Portuguese, Spanish, English, and I can read some French.
-I just started studying Korean and German, as a new challenge.</p>
+I can speak with ease Portuguese, Spanish, English, and I can read some French.</p>

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/rafaela-b-7a11b1190/)